Joshua Logan: Director

 He went to Hollywood where he did some dialogue directing on The Garden of Allah (1936), History Is Made at Night (1937), and Suez (1938).
 Logan was given the chance to co-direct the feature film I Met My Love Again (1938) for Walter Wanger.

 Logan returned to Broadway where he had his first major success as a director with Paul Osborn's On Borrowed Time (1938), which ran for 321 performances.
 He followed it with the musical I Married an Angel (1938–39), which ran for 331 performances.

 He directed Knickerbocker Holiday (1938), Stars in Your Eyes (1939), Osborn's Morning's at Seven (1939–40), Two For the Show (1940), and Higher and Higher (1940, 84 performances).
 None of these was a break-out success but his revival of Charley's Aunt (1940–41) went for 233 performances, and the Hart-Rodgers musical By Jupiter (1942–43) with Ray Bolger went for 427 performances.

 World War II

 In 1942, Logan was drafted by the U.S. Army.
 During his service in World War II, he acted as a public-relations and intelligence officer.
-Logan was selected to become an assistant director of Irving Berlin's This Is the Army and when in Europe organised "jeep shows" of entertainers serving as soldiers doing their shows near the front lines.
+Logan was selected to become an assistant director of Irving Berlin's This Is the Army and when in Europe organized "jeep shows" of entertainers serving as soldiers doing their shows near the front lines.

-When the war concluded he was discharged with the rank of captain, and returned to Broadway.
+When the war concluded, he was discharged with the rank of captain and returned to Broadway.
 He married his second wife, actress Nedda Harrigan, in 1945; Logan's previous marriage, to actress Barbara O'Neil, a colleague of his at the University Players in the 1930s, had ended in divorce.